GRIFFINCollaboration/SpectrumViewer/README.md

  - `dataStore.ODBrequests` should be an array of ODB requests to perform on refresh; see [specifications here](https://midas.triumf.ca/MidasWiki/index.php/AJAX).
  - The `topGroups` object describes the plot selection and navigation; set names and ids of groups of plots as desired, and make sure the `items` key contains an array listing the exact names of plots to include in the corresponding subgroup.

+### 2D Spectrum Viewer
+In order to point your 2D Spectrum Viewer at the appropriate spectra, a couple of parameters need to be set in `scripts/2dSpectrumViewer.js`:

+- `dataStore.spectrumServer` should be the url with port where raw spectra are served according to the API described below in 'Data Feeds'.
+- `dataStore.ODBhost` should be the URL and host of the MIDAS experiment to write region of interest parameterizations to.
+- The `topGroups` object describes the plot selection and navigation; set names and ids of groups of plots as desired, and make sure the `items` key contains an array listing the exact names of plots to include in the corresponding subgroup.

 ### Rate Monitor
 In order to point your Rate Monitor at the appropriate spectra, a couple of parameters need to be set in `scripts/rateMonitor.js`: